thecomputerguru/Network-Resolver/README.md

 Features in Network Resolver v0:

-    -Hostname to IP address resolution
+   - Hostname to IP address resolution
-    -IP address to hostname resolution
+   - IP address to hostname resolution

 Network Resolver v0.1 in development.